tkrabel/bamboolib/installation/no_virtual_environment/installation.md

 USE PIP COMMAND FROM E-MAIL
 ```

-If you get an error similar to `"bad interpreter"`, please use pip3 instead.
+If you get an error like `"bad interpreter"`, use pip3 instead.

 ### 2. Setup Jupyter extensions